russminnie/network_dashboard/README.md

 - `static/`: Contains the CSS JavaScript, Python, data and image files for the dashboard.
 - `requirements.txt`: Contains the Python libraries required for the project.
 - `README.md`: The file you are currently reading.
-- `.env`: Create this file and make sure that it is not uploaded to any public database.
-This contains private API keys.
-As of version 2.0.0 add and assign the OpenAI API key to this file to enable ChatGPT integration functionality.
-If hosting on the cloud make sure to specify the environment variables on the cloud hosting service.
-- other files you can ignore for now.

 ### Requirements